woset-workshop/woset-workshop.github.io/README.md

 libraries.
 A live demo session for tools in advanced state will be planned.
 The workshop will feature a panel on the present status and future challenges in open-source EDA, and how to coordinate efforts and ensure quality and interoperability across open-source tools.
-A cash award will be given for a Best Tool Award.

 # Registration